qahtanaa/qahtanaa.wep_mlb_24.io/index.md

 #### Checking the Python version and installing different versions

-and checking the version of Python that is already installed.
-We run the
+For checking the version of Python that is already installed, we run the
 command:

     !python --version